 LAW SCHOOL NEWSPAPER: Organized and edited by students, the Caveat is the regularly published law school newspaper which provides coverage of school events and a forum for articles of opinion, dissent or criticism.
-Caveat is circulated throughout the University, to alumni, and to other law schools.
+Caveat is circulated throughout the School of Law and is sent to other law schools and libraries.